moodlebox/moodlebox.net/en/_kb: knowledge base/access-to-moodle.md

 ---
 To access to the Moodle installation of the MoodleBox, you must be <a href="https://moodlebox.net/en/help/wi-fi-connection/">connected to its Wi-Fi network</a>.
 On your device, choose <strong>MoodleBox</strong> wireless network.
 When prompted type the password: <b id="yui_3_17_2_1_1489832111910_415">moodlebox</b> (all lowercase) and confirm your connection.

 You may now log into Moodle in your browser.
 Open your browser and type <a href="http://moodlebox.home/" target="_blank" rel="noopener">http://moodlebox.home/</a> in the address bar.
+The home page of Moodle opens.
 Click on <strong>Log in</strong> and type the following credentials:
 <ul>
  	<li>username: <strong>admin</strong></li>
  	<li>password: <strong>Moodlebox4$</strong></li>